Exceptional visibility on MRI

-Thin marker in unique material
+Thin marker in

 Benefits

-- Easily register CT and MR images
+- Easy registration of CT and MR images

-- Ideal for proton therapy
+- Ideal for MR-only workflow

 Gold Anchor MR+